jesuscc1993/gbf-bookmarker/readme.md

 ## Installation

 Chrome's extension store is not free to publish to, so the extension requires to be installed manually.
-You can follow [these instructions](https://stackoverflow.com/questions/21581645/install-google-chrome-extension-from-script/21588748#21588748) in order todo so (you will need to download and decompress the extension first first).
+You can follow [these instructions](https://stackoverflow.com/questions/21581645/install-google-chrome-extension-from-script/21588748#21588748) in order todo so (you will need to download and decompress the extension first).

 ![Download](readme_assets/download.png)